OLD UGLY BATHROOM MAKEOVER

 TIP: whenever replacing light fixtures... for the EASIEST INSTALLATION, choose a solid long backing.
 This light fixture backing covers all the bad wall holes behind it.

 It pays to shop around.
 For these three (shower head, towel shelf, light fixture), we found the BEST deals on Amazon.com for our old ugly bathroom makeover.
-But for the other things, we found better pricing at The Home Depot.
-For small standard sized items like drain covers, new faucet knob caps... go to ACE Hardware of The Home Depot, they will be much less expensive and they'll have them in stock.
+But for the other things, we found better pricing at The Home Depot, Lowe's and ACE.
+For small standard sized items like drain covers, new faucet knob caps... go to ACE Hardware of The Home Depot, they will most likely be much less expensive and they'll have them in stock.
 And if you aren't sure about the size, someone there will help you!

 For more bathroom makeover before and after photos, and how-to's... visit HGTV for some more inspiration here.